American business faced twenty-five years of little

 6) Total Apple iPad production costs of $275 get charged to our imports

-China when only $10 is actual work (assembly) performed in China.
-Profit
+China when only $10 is work (assembly) performed in China.
+Our trade balance with

 billion during 2011 or about $140 million per person.

 The 536 U.S. Congress members, President Obama, his cabinet, and the Supreme